Book of Common Prayer (1662): Holy Communion

 The Black Rubric was introduced in the 1552 prayer book as a statement of Eucharistic theology, prescribing that kneeling before the consecrated Eucharist was "a sygnificacion of the humble and gratefull acknowledgyng of the benefites of Chryst", rather than suggestive of a "real and essential" change that could be construed as transubstantiation.
 The rubric was deleted in the 1559 prayer book.
 Ultimately, even kneeling became a rarer practice heavily opposed particularly by Puritans.
 The 1662 prayer book reinserted the Black Rubric, though amended.
 The amended 1662 version revised the rubric to disallow viewing the consecration of the Eucharist as a "corporal" change, permitting a limited theology of the real presence.
-The Test Act of 1673 required that ministers in the Church of England to reject transubstantiation.
+The Test Act 1673 required that ministers in the Church of England to reject transubstantiation.

 By 1714, standard practice was to celebrate Holy Communion on Sundays beginning at 9:45 am.
 The Communion office, while not the preferred Sunday service until World War I, was still in general high esteem.
 The 1958 Lambeth Conference's Prayer Book Committee recommended psalms for the Introit and Gradual; metrical hymns were also generally accepted for both portions of the Communion office.

 Daily Office

 The 1662 prayer book retained many of the elements from the 1552 Daily Office, with the addition of state prayers to be appended after Morning and Evening Prayers.
 Prayers for the state and royal family are found in the suffrages, collects, and Litany.
 The Litany was largely that written by Cranmer in the 1544 Exhortation and Litany.
 There were other additions in the occasional prayers and thanksgivings.
-The second prayer in times of death was added, and two Ember Week prayers–including one first included in the 1637 Scottish prayer book.
+The second prayer in times of death was added, and two Ember Week prayers—including one first included in the 1637 Scottish prayer book.

 The 1662 prayer book introduced a rubric that allowed an anthem to be said at the conclusion of the Daily Office and before the state prayers.
 These anthems were derived from Latin motets and inspired a renewed interest in Anglican church music.
 Anthems became a standard feature of English cathedral and collegiate churches, where choirs were standard, further distinguishing the public recitation of the Daily Office at these locations from parochial practice.

 By 1714, standard practice was to celebrate Sunday Morning Prayer beginning at 10 am.
 Morning Prayer was the dominant choice of Sunday service over Holy Communion through the early 20th century.
 By this point, though, the 1662 prayer book's Daily Office faced criticism as insufficiently reflective of Reformation desires for public celebration of the canonical hours.